-Make a beautiful Kimono sleeve dressing gown / robe.
+Make this beautiful wrap wide-sleeved dressing gown / robe.
 Perfect first dressmaking project!
-Learn to follow a pattern, sew french or ordinary seams (you choose), stitch patch pockets & construct a garment with our full support
+Learn to follow a pattern, sew seams and zig-zag to stop fraying, Stitch patch pockets & construct the entire garment with our full support.
+Make the belt and neckband in contrast or matching fabric

 Level: Improver + Above